BoltyTheDog/Orbitalis/README.md

-# Orbitalis
+# Orbitaliss

-Orbitalis is a physical satellite tracker and visualizer that brings orbital mechanics into the real world.
+Orbitaliss is a physical satellite tracker and visualizer that brings orbital mechanics into the real world.
-Using a Raspberry Pi with internet access, magnetic levitation, and an OLED display, Orbitalis moves a levitating satellite model across a 3D globe.
+Using a Raspberry Pi with internet access, magnetic levitation, and an OLED display, Orbitaliss moves a levitating satellite model across a 3D globe.

 ---